 ‘Grown-ish’ follows Zoey Johnson as she readies herself for the college life.
 Now ABC is ready to wind the story back by thirty years and puts the childhood version of Bow Johnson in the centre of it all.
 Initially, one of the episodes in ‘Black-ish’ was supposed to give a backstory to Bow.
 However, it was shelved and was instead turned into a pilot that would explore a world of its own.

 To sketch this story and its characters, Peter Saji and Kenya Barris have been brought on board as writers.
 Both of them have also worked in ‘Black-ish’ and ‘Grown-ish’.
-They also serve as executive producers alongside Randall Winston, Brian Dobbins and Helen Sugland.
-Tracee Ellis Ross, who plays the role of Bow Johnson in the parent series, is set to serve as the narrator of the series and also joins the executive producer team along with her co-stars, Anthony Anderson and Laurence Fishburne.
-Antony Cooper joins the team as the director.
+Tracee Ellis Ross, who plays the role of Bow Johnson in the parent series, serves as the narrator of the series.
+Like its sister series, the show promises a lot of fun by exploring a feeling that resonates with a great number of people.
+With the setting of the 80s, we get to see a marked difference between Bow’s own struggles and her children’s.

 Mixed-ish Cast: Who’s in it?